Improbable-AI/VisionProTeleop/README.md

 We performed comprehensive round-trip latency measurements to benchmark our video streaming system.
 The measurement captures the full cycle:
 1. Python encodes a timestamp into a video frame as a marker
 2. WebRTC transmission happens over the network
-3. Vision Pro decodes the image, and reads the marekr
+3. Vision Pro decodes the image, and reads the marker ID
-4. sends timing data back via gRPC
+4. sends the marker ID back to Python.
 5. Python calculates latency.

 This provides a conservative upper bound on user-experienced latency.
 According to our own testing, the system can consistently hit under 100ms both in wired mode and wireless mode for resolution under 720p.
 When wired up (requires developer strap), you can get stable 50ms latency even for **stereo 4K streaming**.